Why we are engaging with Scottish Borders Housing Association Ltd (Scottish Borders)

 - its approved business plan, risk register and the report to the Board on the business plan; and

 - evidence of how it demonstrates affordability for its tenants.

 - send us an update on its development programme by 31 October 2023.
 This will include its latest report to the governing body/appropriate committee about development and details of the scale and tenure mix, timescales for delivery and any material delays or changes to the programme; and

 - tell us if there are any material adverse changes to its development plans which might affect its financial position or reputation, in line with our notifiable events guidance.

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- meet with Scottish Borders’ senior staff to discuss progress with its business plan and any risks to the organisation; and
+- meet with Scottish Borders’ senior staff to discuss progress with the business plan and any risks to the organisation;

 Scottish Borders must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: